-The useful pedestrian footbridge along the southeast side of Scarborough Rail Bridge (see Image 5) facilitates a short circular walk along the banks of the River Ouse via the West Esplanade (near York Railway Station), Lendal Bridge and the Esplanade / Dame Judi Dench Walk (which runs alongside Museum Gardens).
+The combined footbridge and cycleway along the southeast side of Scarborough Rail Bridge (see Image B3) facilitates a short circular walk along the banks of the River Ouse via the West Esplanade (near York Railway Station), Lendal Bridge and the Esplanade / Dame Judi Dench Walk (which runs alongside Museum Gardens).
 However, please note that the Esplanade and West Esplanade both lie within the functional flood plain of the River Ouse.
 This means that the riverside paths may be inaccessible when the river is in flood and for the duration of post-flood clean-up works.

 You are here

 Scarborough Rail Bridge was built by the York and North Midland Railway Company in 1845.
 It carries the York - Malton - Scarborough line across the River Ouse.

 The stone abutments and central pier we see today date from 1845, but the bridge decks are 21st century structures.
 The latter consist of a pair of double-span 'beam' bridges.
 One of these bridges carries the railway, the other (nearest the city-centre) carries a combined footpath and cycleway.
 The rail bridge and footbridge are both supported by the abutments and central pier of the original rail bridge.
 However, the footbridge has a cantilevered design that allows it to project sideways beyond the abutments and central pier, thereby significantly increasing the useable width of this popular river crossing.